-Your Notes May Have A Degree Of Basis Risk, Which Could Compromise The Trust's Ability To Pay Principal And Interest On Your Notes There is a degree of basis risk associated with the notes.
-Therefore, there is a risk that shortfalls might occur because, among other things, while the effective interest rates of the trust student loans adjust on the basis of specified indices, the interest rates of the notes adjust on the basis of different indices.
+Your Notes May Have A Degree Of Basis Risk, Which Could Compromise The Trust's Ability To Pay Principal And Interest On Your Notes

+There is a degree of basis risk associated with the notes.
+Therefore, there is a risk that shortfalls might occur because, among other things, while the effective interest rates of the trust student loans adjust on the basis of specified indices, the interest rates of the notes adjust on the basis of a different index or are set at auction.
 If a shortfall were to occur, the trust's ability to pay your principal and/or interest on the notes could be compromised.
 See "Annex A-Characteristics of the Trust Student Loan Pool-Composition of the Trust Student Loans as of the Statistical Cutoff Date" which specifies the percentages of trust student loans that adjust based on the three-month commercial paper rate or the 91-day Treasury bill rate, as applicable.